Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for rookie cruisers to make some mistakes.

 Depending where you are, there may not be a lot close by the port.
 Getting off and simply walking around, may not be the most exciting vacation day.
 It may not even feel very safe.

-I LOVE to research and find out all I can before a cruise.
-But this can be good and bad.
+Are you an over-planner?
+I can be guilty of this!
+I love to research and find out all I can before a cruise, but this can be good and bad.

 11. Eating too much